arneladedovic/career-match/README.md

 ## Testing

-* The CareerMatch has been tested.
+* CareerMatch has been tested for validation.
 The codes has been run through the WC3 HTML Validator and WC3 CSS Validator.
 The tests images below are from HTML-Validator and CSS-Validator

     * Home Page: